gyro-project/mvc-bundle/README.md

 You can just return arrays from controllers and the template names will be inferred from Controller+Action-Method names.

+If you return from the `App\Controller` default namespace, then the template is fetched from ':Ctrl:action.html.twig`.

 ```php
 <?php
 # src/App/Controller/DefaultController.php